layinka/agent-x/README.md

 ## Agent X
-DeFi Yield optimization assistant on Sonic.
+DeFi Yield optimization agent on Sonic.

 AgentX is an AI agent that can chat with users and also work round-the-clock to maximize DeFi yeilds based on users' pre-defined preferences.